 Small businesses strengthen the Big Apple’s economy, anchor communities, create jobs, and add to the vibrancy of its neighborhoods.
 Of the more than 200,000 businesses located in New York City, 98 percent are small (fewer than 100 employees) and 89 percent are very small (fewer than 20 employees).

 As in many other cities across America, access to capital is vitally important to small business owners in NYC.
-Low-cost funds can provide entrepreneurs with working capital, help them pay off existing high interest debt, purchase commercial real estate and more.
+Funding can provide entrepreneurs with working capital, help them pay off existing high interest debt, purchase commercial real estate, and more.

-If you own an established business in New York City, here’s what you need to know about getting the low-cost funds you deserve to grow your business.
+If you are ready to take a giant leap towards your company's growth, here's what you need to know about getting the low-cost funds you deserve to grow your business in New York City.

 Financing Options for Established New York City Businesses